 We need to distinguish two types of pruning when discussing this technique for rhododendrons: pruning the branches and pruning or rather cleaning up the inflorescences after flowering.

-N.B.: if a rhododendron has become too large for its space, it's preferable to transplant it elsewhere rather than prune it, as these bushes grow slowly and we adore their majestic presence after several years of patience!
+N.B.: if a rhododendron has become too large for its space, it's preferable to transplant it elsewhere rather than prune it, as these bushes grow slowly and we love their majestic presence after several years of patience!

 to prune or not rhododendron